Ketchup is often one of the last foods to make the transition to a REAL FOOD diet but is so simple to make at home.

 We used readily available foods, made sure it created almost no mess, and created an option that was easy to whip up when you needed a new batch.

 Making Your Own Awesomesauce

 The beauty of making your own is that many of the ingredients can be changed up to fit to your tastes.
-This recipe is so simple that you can use it to create your perfect ketchup.
+This recipe is so simple that you can use it to create

 By replacing the garlic with shallots or switching out vinegar flavors, the recipe can have a whole new flavor profile.
 It also allows for substitutions when food allergies are an issue.